-The English-Speaking Union is pleased to invite you, your staff, students and school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition!
+The English-Speaking Union is pleased to invite you, your staff, students and school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition as we celebrate our 40th year!

 Since 1982, the ESU National Shakespeare Competition has partnered with educators and schools to make Shakespeare's work come alive.
 This unique, performance-based education program provides your students with multiple points of entry to engage with rigorous material and allows them to practice essential, college-readiness skills such as critical thinking and close reading.